oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 1. The claim value MUST be a valid JSON object.

 2. The claim value object MUST contain a "bit_size" attribute with an Integer that represents the number of bits per entity in the status list ("lst") of the Status List JWT.
-This number MUST be a postive power of 2.
-It is NOT RECOMMENDED to be greater than 8.
+The allowed values for `bit_size` are 1,2,4 and 8.

 3. The claim value object MUST contain a "status_types" attribute that describes the possible Status Types that the entity may reflect. "status_types MUST be a valid JSON Object that defines up to "bit_size" Status Type encodings.
 The claim names MUST be the string based representation of the bit encoding and the claim values MUST describe the matching Status Type String values.